From the Director

 08/11/2024

-Aligning curriculum and assessment reform with teaching for mastery in secondary maths
+Aligning curriculum and assessment reform with teaching for mastery in secondary maths (part 1)

 Mathematics is essential, both for everyday problem solving in life and work, and to help shape the world around us, from industry and commerce to technological and scientific breakthroughs.
 Ensuring young people receive an effective and high-quality maths education requires a curriculum that is both rigorous and coherent, equipping students with the knowledge and confidence to succeed.

 In this two-part series, Carol Knights, NCETM’s Director for Secondary Mathematics, and I suggest ways in which the curriculum and assessment of secondary mathematics might be improved.
 This first post considers curriculum content.
-The second addresses assessment, which exerts a powerful influence on the teaching and learning of secondary maths.
+The second post addresses assessment, which exerts a powerful influence on the teaching and learning of secondary maths.

 Part 1: Curriculum